Stefan Arestis | Jul 20, 2017 | 4

 The falls are a 2.5km (1.5 miles) towering mass of roaring water, comprising nearly 300 cascades, straddling the Argentinian and Brazilian border.
 The climax point, Devil’s Throat will leave you stunned as you take in the immensity of the 80m waterfall drop to the cloudy abyss below.
 Tip: bring a light poncho – the splash is quite intense!

 The ultimate romantic experience is to watch the Iguazú Falls during a full moon (called luna llega).
-Each month, and for only a few days, the National Park opens its doors by night to all visitors to witness this extraodinary show.
-For more information about dates and availability, check Iguazú National Park website.
+Each month, and for only a few days, the National Park opens its doors by night to all visitors to witness this extraordinary show.

 4. Not to miss: a visit to the Jasy Porã Guaraní tribe